-When I researched detectors for my car, I took a very passive approach.
-I Googled for “best radar detector” and the like, and came up with a few products by Rocky Mountain Radar, or “RMR”.
-These products reportedly detected, but also scrambled radar and laser guns used by traffic cops.
-Okay, so I bought one from Buy.com back in May.
+When I first researched radar detectors for my car, I just Googled “best radar detector” and the like, and stumbled upon a few similar products by a random company called Rocky Mountain Radar, or “RMR” for short.
+These products reportedly also scrambled the radar and laser signals used by traffic police to measure vehicle speeds. — Okay?
+Hmm.
+So, I bought one from Buy.com back in May.

-To replace my crumby RMR-C430 that I bought earlier this year, and last week sold on eBay for just shy of the original purchase price, I've ordered a Escort Passport 8500 X50 — one of the highest ranked radar/laser detectors available. (and one of the coolest, as well.)
-The red, dot-matrix display should match and contrast the dash lighting in my GTI very nicely!
+To replace my crumby “RMR-C430” model that I'd bought (and last week sold on eBay for just shy of the original purchase price, luckily!), I've ordered a highly-rated Escort Passport 8500 X50 instead. — I'm hoping that its red, dot-matrix display will match and contrast nicely with the dash lighting in my Volkswagen GTI, too!